Improved Oral Appliance Treatment For Sleep Apnea

 STAGE TWO, ADDING TONGUE PROTRUSION

-If testing shows that you still have OSA despite jaw protrusion, stage two treatment begins with adding a tongue holding device (THD) to hold the tongue forward together with the lower jawbone.
-The THD grasps the tongue between upper and lower tongue gripping surfaces, each containing thousands of miniature forward-slanted bristles which act like directional velcro.
+If follow-up testing shows that you still have OSA after titrating your jaw protrusion appliance, stage two treatment begins with adding a tongue holding device to the jaw protrusion appliance in order to hold the tongue forward together with the lower jawbone.
+The tongue holding device grasps the tongue between upper and lower tongue gripping surfaces, each containing thousands of miniature forward-slanted bristles that act like directional velcro.
 The bristles on the upper tongue gripping surface are sized to fit between each of the little papillae that cover the top of the tongue.
 The bristles on the lower tongue gripping surface, which engage the more sensitive mucous membrane on the underside of the tongue, are much smaller and feel like a cat's tongue.
-Because of the 45 degree angle of all the upper and lower bristles, your tongue can easily slide forward into the THD, but it cannot slide backward out of that space (shown below right) without opening widely enough to release the tongue.
+Because of the 45 degree angle of all the bristles, your tongue can easily slide forward into the space between the tongue gripping surfaces, but it cannot slide backward out of that space (shown below right) without opening widely enough to release the tongue.

 STAGE THREE - CLEARING THE UPPER PHARYNX